sw-tracker/flexget/flexget/readme.md

 #Install FlexGet on Ubuntu Trusty Tahr 14.04LTS to add RSS functionality to Deluge

 Disclaimer:
-Disclaimer: These are not my instructions, I copied them from the link below and made a backup of what I did.
+These are not my instructions, I copied them from the link below and made a backup of what I did.
 Thank you very much to the guys at havetheknowhow! http://www.havetheknowhow.com/Install-the-software/Install-FlexGet.html

 ##Install Python & pip